Contents

 Image courtesy of MODIS Rapid Response System at NASA's Goddard Space Flight Centre, 2003.

-In the past the main route into the Khorezm oasis was from the south east along the valley of the Amu Darya.
+In the past the main route into the Khorezm oasis was from the south-east along the valley of the Amu Darya.
 One route followed the southern bank from Amul (modern Turkmenabat) while two other routes went via Bukhara, one passing straight through the Qızıl Qum to Kath, the other passing closer to the Amu Darya via the Rabats of Tugan and Mash.
 However the region was also linked by means of a multitude of other desert caravan routes, each supported by intermittent man-made wells and watering holes and throughout the past millennium by numerous caravanserais where travellers could rest themselves and their animals overnight.
-One route from north east Iran and the southern Caspian followed the route of the Uzboy River to Gurganj (Kunya Urgench).
-Another crossed the U'stırt from the Volga region of south eastern Russia, while another ran south from southern Siberia down the valley of the Turgai and the eastern edge of the U'stırt, following the shoreline of the Aral Sea.
-In the east there were routes running through the Qızıl Qum, the main one following the channel of the Jana Darya (from Bartigkent on the other side of the Syr Darya from modern Kyzyl Orda).
+One route from north-east Iran and the southern Caspian followed the route of the Uzboy River to Gurganj (Kunya Urgench).
+Another crossed the Ustyurt from the Volga region of south-eastern Russia, while another ran south from southern Siberia down the valley of the Turgay and the eastern edge of the Ustyurt, following the shoreline of the Aral Sea.
+In the east there were routes running through the Qızıl Qum, the main one following the channel of the Jan'a Darya (from Bartigkent on the other side of the Syr Darya from modern Qizil Orda).
 This was linked to a route running along the southern bank of the Syr Darya from the former oasis of Otrar.
-From the south one route ran directly north from Merv up to the Amu Darya and then followed its left bank via Dargan, Sadvar and Hazarasp to reach Gurganj, while another went directly north from Nishapur to Nisa and thence to Gurganj.
+From the south one route ran directly north from Merv up to the Amu Darya and then followed its left bank via Dargan, Sadvar, and Hazarasp to reach Gurganj, while another went directly north from Nishapur to Nisa and thence to Gurganj.

 Most imports to and exports from Karakalpakstan are shipped by rail rather than road.
-Many of Karakalpakstan's exports tend to be bulky items: marble, stone, building materials, soda ash and raw cotton.
+Many of Karakalpakstan's exports tend to be bulky items: marble, stone, building materials, soda ash, and raw cotton.
 Most imports relate to industrial equipment and piping for the natural gas extraction industry.
-Visitors are frequently surprised about the relatively small amount of road freight passing between Karakalpalkstan and the rest of Uzbekistan.
+Visitors are frequently surprised about the relatively small amount of road freight passing between Karakalpakstan and the rest of Uzbekistan.

 Road Network

-For a small country, Karakalpakstan has a well developed road network, a legacy of former Soviet rule.
+For a small country Karakalpakstan has a well-developed road network, a legacy of former Soviet rule.
 No'kis is connected to the rest of Uzbekistan by the A380 trunk road, which passes from Karshi to Bukhara and then crosses the Qızıl Qum close to the natural gas fields at Gazli to reach the north bank of the Amu Darya at Lebap.
-It then follows the north bank of the Amu Darya river to cross the Karakalpakstan border just before Miskin, passing through To'rtko'l and Biruniy before skirting the southern flanks of the Sultan Uvays Dag before reaching No'kis.
+It then follows the north bank of the Amu Darya river to cross the Karakalpakstan border just before Miskin, passing through To'rtku'l and Biruniy before skirting the southern flanks of the Sultan Uvays Dag before reaching No'kis.

 The main A380 highway